Ukrainian oligarch under fire after night raid on state oil firm

 The new law, which lowers the numbers of shareholders required to be present for a vote at a meeting, directly hits the interests of Kolomoisky’s Privat Group, which owns 43 percent of shares in the oil extraction company UkrNafta and until now had been able to block voting.

-TV channels had a field day replaying his clash with journalists, with bleeps censoring his most colourful turns of phrase.
+TV channels had a field day replaying his clash with journalists, with bleeps censoring his most colorful turns of phrase.

 His camp did not immediately respond to written questions from Reuters.
 But in comments to online newspaper Ukrainska Pravda, Kolomoisky said he had agreed with Poroshenko that Yury Miroshnyk, named on Thursday to take over as temporary company chairman, would not be carrying out any investigations of its finances.